GarwelGarwel/KerbalHealth/README.md

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
 Planetary magnetic fields and atmospheres reduce radiation substantially; being close to a celestial body helps screen some rays too.
 E.g., radiation level at Kerbin's surface is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
 Being on EVA takes away all the protection your ship provides and dramatically increases radiation level.
 Artificial radiation is created by certain parts like atomic engines and nuclear reactors.

 You can protect kerbals from radiation (both cosmic and artificial) by adding shielding to the vessel.
 It is provided by some parts, like structural panels, heat shields and mk3 cargo bays.
 These parts and most crew pods can be improved by adding Radiation Shielding to them in the Editor.
-You can never eliminate all radiation, but you can reduce it significantly.
+You can never eliminate all radiation, but you can reduce it to non-dangerous levels.

 You may use this [tool to calculate radiation effects](https://docs.google.com/spreadsheets/d/1uAGrzg9ACDa8Uhtq9Fa45t2zmLikVAC9YH13eZiFzHw/edit?usp=sharing).
 Copy it to your Google Drive or download as XLSX to edit.